ushahidi/gmail-support/README.md

 ```

 ## Usage
-Update your `config/services.php` file by adding your gmail credentials.
+Update your `config/services.php` file by adding your Gmail API credentials.

 ```php
     'gmail' => [